Astrea-Stellarium-Labs/blurpify/README.md

 # blurpify
-A remake of a program that "blurpifies" images by converting them to shades of blurple.
+A remake of a program that "blurpifies" images by converting them to shades of (old) blurple.

 ## Installation